dladowitz/dox_assignment/README.md

 ## Assignment Instructions

-* If you are applying for the Junior engineering position you must complete stories stories 1, and either 2a **or** 2b.
-Otherwise complete stories 1 and 3.
+* Please complete all 3 stories.
-* Clone this repository, create a local git branch and commit your changes to said branch
+* Clone this repository, create a local git branch and commit your changes to said branch.
 * **DO NOT PUSH TO MASTER**, **DO NOT FORK THE REPOSITORY**
 * Code Style Guide can be found [here](https://github.com/bbatsov/ruby-style-guide), use 2 soft-tabs.
-* * Push branch to github
+* * Push branch to github.
-* Once work is completed, create a new [Pull Request](https://github.com/doximity/blgr2/compare) between master and your branch
+* Once work is completed, create a new [Pull Request](https://github.com/doximity/blgr2/compare) between master and your branch.
-* Leave a comment on your pull request notifying `@brupm` you have completed the assignment
+* Leave a comment on your pull request notifying `@brupm` you have completed the assignment.

+A few considerations:

+* Specs/Tests are encouraged.
+* Don't disregard performance of the end-product.

 ### Story 1
 ```